-But to pigeonhole Vader in this way is to ignore how much his characterisation changes over the course of the original Star Wars trilogy, and how our understanding of him develops after viewing the newer prequel trilogy.
+But to pigeonhole Vader like this is to ignore how much his characterisation changes over the course of the original Star Wars trilogy, and how our understanding of him develops after viewing the newer prequel trilogy.

-It’s this continued development that puts the Sith Lord ahead of any other contenders for best big screen supervillain of all time, even including the many colourful adversaries from the 007 franchise.
+It’s this continued evolution that puts the Sith Lord ahead of any other contenders for best big screen supervillain of all time – even the many colourful adversaries in the 007 franchise.

-Fortunately, there’s still a lot to love about the character even at this early stage, including one key characteristic that will endure throughout much of the saga.
-Yes, despite lacking the emotional depth that will later come to define him, the artist formerly known as Anakin Skywalker at least debuts with his acerbic wit fully intact.
+Fortunately, there’s still a lot to love about the character even at this early stage, including one key characteristic that will endure throughout much of the saga: despite lacking the emotional depth that will later define him, Darth Vader debuts with his acerbic wit fully intact.

-Vader’s (dark) sense of humour is often overlooked, but it’s actually one of his most endearing traits, and it’s a credit to Star Wars creator George Lucas – and uncredited co-writers Gloria Katz and Willard Huyck – that this element of Vader’s characterisation works right from the off.
+Vader’s (dark) sense of humour is often overlooked, but it’s actually one of his most appealing traits, and it’s a credit to Star Wars creator George Lucas – and uncredited co-writers Gloria Katz and Willard Huyck – that this element of Vader’s characterisation works right from the off.

-After all, it’s hard to pull off a funny villain and still have them remain a credible threat (look no further than Avengers: Age of Ultron for a recent example of this).
-But by keeping his jokes macabre in tone (the Sith Lord’s punchlines usually involve a fresh corpse) and proving himself deadly (and deadly serious) at all other times, Vader is able to elicit the odd chuckle without sacrificing his menace.
+It’s hard to pull off a funny villain and still have them remain a credible threat (look no further than Avengers: Age of Ultron for a recent example of this).
+However, by keeping the Sith Lord’s jokes macabre in tone (the punchlines usually involve a fresh corpse) and restrained in frequency, Lucas is able to have Vader elicit the odd chuckle without sacrificing his menace.

 Promoted to primary antagonist duties

-Whether it’s his continued ability to drop sick burns on his subordinates (“Apology accepted, Captain Needa” as he strangles Needa to death?
-Priceless) or just generally being scary as hell (when he holds his breath to catch Luke off-guard during their duel is terrifying), it’s Vader’s galaxy and you’re just living it.
+Whether it’s the sick burns he continually dishes out to his subordinates (“Apology accepted, Captain Needa” as he strangles Needa to death?
+Priceless) or him being scary as hell (the jump scare during Empire’s climatic duel is terrifying), it’s Vader’s galaxy and we’re just living it.

-For starters, whilst Vader now seems to be the top dog running the show, at one point we witness him kneeling before a hologram of the Emperor, making it clear that the Sith Lord might be calling the shots out on the factory floor, but someone else is still paying his wages.
+For starters, although Vader now seems to be the top dog running the show, at one point we witness him kneeling before a hologram of the Emperor.
+This makes it abundantly clear that while the Sith Lord is the one calling the shots out on the factory floor, someone else is still paying his wages.

-Empire also allows us our first glimpse at Vader with his helmet removed, and the partial view we get of his scarred, bald head doesn’t just prove his humanity in a literal sense (for those unsure if he was some kind of robot) but figuratively as well, intimating a painful past.
+Empire also allows us our first glimpse at Vader with his helmet removed.
+The partial view we get of his scarred, bald head doesn’t just prove his humanity in a literal sense – providing useful clarity for those unsure if he was really a robot – but figuratively as well, intimating a painful past.

 Most importantly of all, however, is the bombshell dropped during Empire’s finale, when we find out that Luke Skywalker is Vader’s kid.
-After all, what could be more humanising for this demonic figure than the knowledge that he is someone’s dad?
+After all, what could be more humanising for this demonic figure than the revelation that he is someone’s dad?
 And not only is Luke Vader’s boy, but the Sith Lord even seems to care for him!

-We can see this not only in Vader’s suggestion that he and Luke rule the galaxy together (cute), but by closely rewatching the scene between Vader and the Emperor, where the former convinces the latter that it would be better to convert Luke to their cause rather than just off him and be done with it – and while this can be attributed to classic Sith scheming, it’s also at least partly down to the love Vader feels (very) deep down for his child.
+You’ll spot this not only in Vader’s suggestion that he and Luke rule the galaxy together (cute), but by closely re-watching the earlier scene between Vader and the Emperor.
+Here, Vader convinces his master that it’d be better to convert Luke to their cause rather than just off him and be done with it – and while this can be attributed to classic Sith scheming, it’s also at least partly down to the love Vader feels (very) deep down for his child.

 Shattering Vader’s mystique

 Darth Vader’s newly uncovered vulnerability comes to a head during the final instalment in the original trilogy, Star Wars – Episode VI: Return of the Jedi.
-It’s funny that the prequels are frequently accused of robbing Vader of his mystery and his intimidating air, but in truth, he actually lost both of these things when Jedi was released back in 1983.
+It’s funny that the prequels are frequently accused of robbing Vader of his mystery and his intimidating air, but in truth, he first lost these when Jedi was released back in 1983.

-With the enigma surrounding Vader’s history rapidly vanishing, the next thing to go is the aura of fear that surrounds him.
-It begins early, when the Emperor arrives in person and starts bossing the mighty Sith Lord around, which really hammers home once and for all who is the big kahuna over on the Dark Side.
+With the enigma surrounding Vader’s past rapidly vanishing, the next thing to go is the aura of fear that surrounds him.
+It begins early, when the Emperor arrives in person and starts bossing the mighty Sith Lord around, really hammering home once and for all who the big kahuna is over on the Dark Side.

 But what really does it is Vader’s first (verbal) confrontation with Luke since their duel at the end of Empire.
-There’s a generally dejected vibe to Vader’s interactions with his son in this scene, which comes to a head when Skywalker Junior asks Skywalker Senior to give up his hateful life and leave with him.
-In response, Vader quietly admits, “It is too late for me, son”.
+There’s a generally dejected vibe to Vader’s interactions with his son here, which comes to a head when Skywalker Junior asks Skywalker Senior to give up his hateful life and leave with him.
+In response, Vader quietly laments, “It is too late for me, son”.

-And at last the mystique of his dark lord persona is broken, and we see Darth Vader for what he truly is: a sad old man who keeps making terrible, hurtful choices because he doesn’t believe he has the strength to change.
+And at last, the mystique of his dark lord persona is shattered, and we see Darth Vader for what he truly is: a sad old man who keeps making terrible, hurtful choices because he doesn’t believe he has the strength to change.

 All this isn’t to say that Vader in Jedi has completely lost his ability to frighten.
-When he and Luke do finally come to blows during the climatic battle, there are several moments (such as his slow, threatening walk up the throne room stair case), which rate up there with any of Vader’s efforts from the previous two films.
+When he and Luke finally come to blows, there are several moments – like his slow, threatening ascent up the throne room staircase) – which rate up there with any of Vader’s intimidating efforts from the previous two films.

-But even so, for the most part it’s evident that Vader is clearly physically outmatched by Luke.
-Furthermore, his sharp dialogue and vicious swordplay come across as less majestic then petty.
-They’re the not the actions of an indestructible monster, but rather a pathetic, ageing junkie strung out on the drug that has ruined the best years of his life.
+Even so, for the most part it’s evident that Vader is physically outmatched by Luke, and his sharp dialogue and vicious swordplay come across as less majestic then petty.
+They’re the not the actions of an indestructible monster, but rather a pathetic, ageing junkie strung out on the metaphorical drug that has ruined the best years of his life.

 The past is prologue

-Vader’s evolution continues next in Star Wars – Episode I: The Phantom Menace is of course set a generation before the events of A New Hope.
-Therefore we actually go backwards in order to continue moving our views on Darth Vader forward.
+Vader’s evolution continues next in Star Wars – Episode I: The Phantom Menace, set a generation before the events of A New Hope.
+So, ironically, we end up going backwards to move our understanding of Darth Vader forward.

-For any of the faults of Phantom Menace (and believe me, there are many), it’s undeniably fascinating to meet Vader as a kid.
-Indeed, witnessing a time when Anakin Skywalker was a nine year old boy, full of love for his mother and the desire to be heroic and kind is low-key a revelatory experience.
+For any of Phantom Menace’s faults (and it has many), it’s undeniably fascinating to meet Vader as a kid.
+Indeed, witnessing a time when Anakin Skywalker was a nine-year-old boy, full of love for his mother and the desire to be heroic and kind is low-key a revelatory experience.

-By focusing on Vader’s childhood, the film reminds us of how things can all go wrong despite the best efforts and intentions, and we begin to see the seeds for Vader’s downfall being planted: the kid just cannot face the prospect of losing the people that he loves.
+Focusing on Vader’s childhood reminds us of how things can all go wrong despite the best efforts and intentions, and we begin to see the seeds for Vader’s downfall being planted: like many of us, the kid just cannot face the prospect of losing the people that he loves.